Dey-Sumit/twitter-reprise-server/notes.md

       res.status(201).json(req.user);
    });

-CHECK IF THE COOKIE IS ADDED OR NOT 🔥
+CHECK IF THE COOKIE IS ADDED OR NOT 🔥E
 ```

 ```